-The notice issued on 25 March was sent to secretaries to the government of India, chief secretaries and IT secretaries of all states and union territories, along with web information managers of websites managed by the National Informatics Centre.
+The notice issued on March 25 was sent to secretaries to the government of India, chief secretaries and IT secretaries of all states and union territories, along with web informa-

 Concerns over the security of personal data have increased of late.
-Former Indian cricket captain M.S.
-Dhoni's wife Sakshi complained to IT minister Ravi Shankar Prasad about how their Aadhaar information was leaked online by a representative updating their details.
-The agency, which enrols citizens for Aadhaar and updates the information on behalf of the government, has been blacklisted for 10 years.
+Former Indian cricket captain MS Dhoni's wife Sakshi complained to IT minister Ravi Shankar Prasad on Tuesday about how their

+Aadhaar information was leaked online by a representative updating their details.
+The agency, which enrols citizens for Aadhaar and updates the information on behalf of the government, has been black listed for 10 years.